dvandal/cryptonote-nodejs-pool/README.md

 * Onishin's [keepalive function](https://github.com/perl5577/cpuminer-multi/commit/0c8aedb)
 * Support for slush mining system (disabled by default)
 * E-Mail Notifications on worker connected, disconnected (timeout) or banned (support MailGun, SMTP and Sendmail)
+* Telegram channel notifications when a block is unlocked
 * Top 10 miners report
 * Multilingual: We support translation of the visual user interface